|Kansas QB Todd Reesing not a snake man, and no fan of mice, either|

 Instead, Mortensen came bursting through the line for the block.

 STREAKING: Virginia Tech made a bowl game for the 15th straight year, the fourth-longest current run in the nation behind Michigan, Florida State and Florida.

 Kansas, meanwhile, has only been in a total of 10 other bowl games, and that dates to 1948.

 ``We've had this run going on for a while, we're proud of it and it just shows the hard work and dedication the players put into this whole program,'' Hokies linebacker Xavier Adibi said.

 Michigan made a bowl for the 33rd straight season.
 Florida State's run is now at 25 years, and Florida's bowl-appearance streak is now 17.

-STAY OR GO?
-There are a number of players from both Virginia Tech and Kansas who are thinking about entering the NFL draft early, including the Jayhawks' All-American cornerback Aqib Talib and left tackle Anthony Collins.
+STAY OR GO?: There are a number of players from Virginia Tech and Kansas who are thinking about entering the NFL draft early, including the Jayhawks' two All-Americans, cornerback Aqib Talib and left tackle Anthony Collins.

-``I've kind of focused on this game,'' Talib said. ``Once you start letting your mind wander off on other stuff, I think you kind of lose focus on the game.''
+``I've kind of focused on this game,'' Talib said beforehand. ``Once you start letting your mind wander off on other stuff, I think you kind of lose focus on the game.''

 Virginia Tech defensive coordinator Bud Foster will have some talks soon with a few of the Hokies' top players about the decision to stay or go.
 Among those he'll chat with - Brandon Flowers, who revealed that he received word from the NFL that he's slotted to be a second-round selection.